Served: 9 years

-Barrett was born in a Kentucky mountain cabin.
+George W. Barrett was born in a Kentucky mountain cabin.
 He left school after the 6th Grade and was first arrested as a teenager for moonshining.
-During the arrest, he pulled a gun and was shot by the arresting officer; just a flesh wound.
+During the arrest, he pulled a gun and was shot by the arresting officer, but it was just a flesh wound.
 After a small fine and short jail sentence, he participated in feuds and crime until, in 1917, he left for Cincinnati; probably until things cooled off for the five or six men he claimed to have killed.

-Soon, he with his revolver was in a shootout with his brother-in-law and his shotgun.
-The shotgun won and Barrett lost an eye.
+In Cincinnati he got a job as a streetcar conductor and fenced stolen jewelry on the side.
+With a pocket full of diamonds and a flourishing diamond smuggling business, he went back to Kentucky.
+There he got into a shootout with his brother-in-law.
+Barrett had a revolver and his brother-in-law a shotgun.
+Barrett was wounded in the face and lost an eye.
 He then quarreled with his 73-year-old mother and shot her dead; then his sister who tried to intervene.
-He left his country home and didn’t return until he had paid enough money to witnesses to assure a satisfactory outcome in his trial.
+He left his country home and did not return until he had paid enough money to witnesses to assure a satisfactory outcome in his trial.
 He was tried twice without a conviction in 1931.

-Someone sitting at the station house overheard a conversation and went to Barrett to tell him.
-Barrett replied, “Guess I’ll go over to College Corners and get my gun.
-I ain’t been carrying’ it lately.”
+Having dogged Barrett for some time, Agent Klein on August 16, 1935 found that Barrett was in Hamilton, Ohio.
+He telephoned the Hamilton Chief of Police and told him that agents were on the way and asked that Barrett be detained.
+Someone sitting at the stationhouse overheard the conversation and went to Barrett to tell him.
+Barrett replied, “Guess I’ll go over to College Corner and get my gun.
+I ain’t been carryin’ it lately.”

 When Agents Klein and Donald McGovern arrived in Hamilton and found Barrett had fled, they guessed where he was going.
 They drove toward College Corner, followed minutes behind by Butler County Sheriff John Schumacher and Deputy Charles Walke.